When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Discussion

 \section{Discussion}

-Despite the promise of human-AI collaboration, people often overrely on AI advice, even when their own judgment would lead to better outcomes \citep{schemmer2022meta, vaccaro2024combinations}.
-This overreliance undermines the core value proposition of complementarity in human-AI systems.
-In this work, we investigate how incentive structures shape reliance behavior, revealing a fundamental misalignment in the economic incentives underlying human-AI collaboration.
+Despite the promise of human-AI collaboration, humans often overrely on AI advice, even when their own judgment would lead to better outcomes \citep{schemmer2022meta, vaccaro2024combinations}.
+In this work, we investigate how incentive structures shape this reliance on AI advice, revealing a fundamental misalignment in the economic incentives underlying human-AI collaboration.
 Our findings provide empirical validation for dynamic, task-aware incentives as a means to reduce overreliance and promote more effective collaboration.